 How do I take the ECP?

-The ECP comes in tablet form; normally two tablets are required.
-Your healthcare provider will explain how to take the tablets.
+The ECP is a tablet.
+If you weigh less than 70 kg, take 1 tablet as soon as you can within 3 days (72 hours) of unprotected sex.
+Your healthcare provider will explain how to take the tablet.
 Follow their instructions carefully to ensure the ECP works properly.
-When taking the ECP:
+Do the following when taking the ECP:

-- If you vomit within three hours of taking the pills, you should return to your healthcare provider as you may need to take them again.
+- If you vomit within 3 hours, go back to your healthcare provider as you may need to take it again.

-- If you are already using a regular method of contraception, such as the oral contraceptive pill, continue to take this at your regular time.
+- If you are already using regular contraception, such as the oral contraceptive pill ('the pill'), keep taking this at your regular time.

 What happens next?

-- Some women may experience bleeding or spotting after taking the ECP and some may experience an early or later start to the next menstrual period.
+- Some women may notice bleeding or spotting after taking the ECP and you may have an early or later start to your next menstrual period.

-- It is important to have a pregnancy test 3 to 4 weeks after taking the ECP to ensure that you are not pregnant even if you have a period.
+- Even if you have a period, it's important to have a pregnancy test 3–4 weeks after taking the ECP to make sure you are not pregnant.

 - There is no evidence that the ECP will affect the unborn baby if you do become pregnant.

 The ECP does not give you any ongoing protection against pregnancy.
 It is important to use condoms or another form of contraception for ongoing protection against pregnancy.
-You can talk to your health professional about this as using ECP as a regular method of birth control is not recommended.
+You can talk to your healthcare provider about this, as using ECP as a regular method of birth control is not recommended.

 Where can I get the ECP?

-The funded ECP is known as Postinor (Dec 16) and this is available through:
+The currently funded ECP is known as Postinor and this is available through: